 With the brass tools, carefully go over the original design marks.
 This is called Blind Tooling.
 Because the leather is wet the impression will become more pronounced.
 Blind tooling creates an embossed look in the reverse.

-Jamie has a nice tip if the tooling is not to you liking.
+Jamie has a nice tip if the tooling is not to your liking.
 Use a very fine needle attached to a pen vise to slide into the tooled depression.
 It needs to go in further than just the tip but not the full length of the needle.
 Lift gently.
 The leather should float up as the moisture of the leather seeps into the depression.

 Step 5: Apply the Fixor glaire

 Fixor has the adhesive qualities to bind the gold leaf to the leather surface.
-Jamie recommeded Bookmakers as a supply source for Fixor.
+Jamie recommends Bookmakers as a supply source for Fixor.
 She also stressed to purchase the Fixor in glass bottles rather than plastic.
 Be sure to keep it out of the sun as it will go cloudy and the adhesive properties are lessened.

 She dilutes the Fixor with water in 50-50 proportions.
 It should turn a cognac color.
 This mixture goes a long way in coverage.
 When kept out of the sun, it will last several weeks.
 If the mixture becomes cloudy, Jaime suggests using a drop of ammonia to clear it.